tolache/VideoEncoder/README.md

 # VideoEncoder
-A dummy application for practicing using events and delegates
+A trivial application for practicing using events and delegates